-Our people are the centre of our Fraser Coast.
-The are the strength of our community and the drivers behind our cultural diversity.
-Here are just some of the stories of the many interesting people and places of the Fraser Coast.
+Our people are the heart of our Fraser Coast.
+They are the strength of our community and the drivers behind our cultural diversity.
+Here are just some of the stories of the many interesting people and places of our Fraser Coast.

 Posted on 28 Mar 2017 by Our Fraser Coast